electrikmilk/cherrilang.org/language/variables-constants-globals.md

 ### Numbers

-You can increment, decrement, multiply or divide an existing variable using the following syntax:
+Increment, decrement, multiply, or divide an existing number variable using the following syntax:

 ```ruby
 @i = 0